 These tests are done to:

-- Detect problems or diseases of the anus, rectum, or lower large intestine (sigmoid colon).
-These tests are often done to investigate symptoms such as unexplained bleeding from the rectum, long-lasting diarrhea or constipation, blood or pus in the stool, or lower abdominal pain.
+- Detect problems or diseases of the anus (anoscopy), rectum (proctoscopy), or lower large intestine, also called the sigmoid colon, (sigmoidoscopy).
+These tests are often done to look for causes for symptoms such as unexplained bleeding from the rectum, long-lasting diarrhea or constipation, blood or pus in the stool, or lower abdominal pain.